matrx-software/matrx/docs/source/sections/worlds.rst

 Worlds
 ======

-The MATRXS simulation needs worlds in which certain properties are set in order to simulate the desired events.
+The MATRX simulation needs worlds in which certain properties are set in order to simulate the desired events.
 The classes below ensure such worlds can be built.

 .. autosummary::
    :toctree: _generated_autodoc

-    matrxs.world_builder.WorldBuilder
+    matrx.world_builder.WorldBuilder
-    matrxs.grid_world.GridWorld
+    matrx.grid_world.GridWorld